The Poisson Compound Decision Problem Revisited: The loss functions.

 Note, $L_{KL}$ also corresponds to the local Kulback-Leibler distance between the distributions.

-The above articles and some other literature, strongly suggest that $L_{KL}$ is the `most natural' general loss function.
 From an empirical Bayes perspective, the optimal decisions that correspond to those three loss functions may have more and less similarity, depending on the configuration.
 For example, when the prior $G$ is concentrated on a point mass, the Bayes procedures corresponding to those 3 loss functions are obviously the same.
 Since the $L_{KL}$ loss is of a special importance, we will briefly describe how our analysis can be modified to handle it.
 As in the case of $L_2$ loss, one may obtain that the Bayes decision under the $L_{KL}$ loss is given for $y\ge 1$ by: The decision for $y=0$ denoted $\hat{\lambda}(0)$, is:

 In particular, $\hat\lambda(0)=0$ if $G$ gives a positive probability to any neighborhood of 0.